SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

-When initializing, the web part will first determine if the items dropdown should be enabled or not: if the user previously selected a list, she should be able to select an item from that list.
-If no list has been selected, then the item dropdown should be disabled.
+When initializing, the web part will first determine if the items dropdown should be enabled or not.
+If the user previously selected a list, they can select an item from that list.
+If no list was selected, then the item dropdown is disabled.

-Next, you extend the previously defined code to load the information about available lists, with loading the information about items available in the selected list.
-You assign the retrieved information to the **item** class variable for use by the item dropdown.
-Finally, you clear the loading indicator and allow the user to start working with the web part.
+You extended the previously defined code, which loads the information about available lists, to load the information about items available in the selected list.
+The code then assigns the retrieved information to the **items** class variable for use by the item dropdown.
+Finally, the code clears the loading indicator and allows the user to start working with the web part.

-Confirm that everything is working as expected by in the command line running:
+Run the following command to confirm that everything is working as expected:

 ```sh
 gulp serve